scontent: 1 bValue: -1 eValue:1

-Small class sizes with “smart” classrooms in the state-of-the-art TEC building:
+Small class sizes with “smart” classrooms in the state-of-the-art Conway Hall:

-Class sizes in our department rarely exceed 20 students per class and often are a bit smaller.
-Our dedicated language classrooms are now located in the 165,000 square feet TEC building.
+Class sizes in our department never exceed 20 students per class and often are a bit smaller.
+Our dedicated language classrooms are located in the 165,000 square feet Conway Hall.
 As smart classrooms, these learning spaces are equipped with the latest technology available.
 Many of our professors use a teaching interface called “MyClasses” to deliver course content and to interact with students beyond the classroom.

 Study abroad requirement:

 If you decide to major in French, Spanish, or secondary education for either language, you will be required to participate in a study abroad experience.
 As our mission states, we believe that an extended stay in another country is the best way to attain cultural and linguistic proficiency for the target language and related region.
-You may take advantage of our “in house” department abroad programs in Ecuador and Spain, or explore additional opportunities by visiting the Center for International Education.
-If you chose a department program, one of your SU professors will lead the trip.
+You may take advantage of our “in house” department abroad programs in Argentina, Ecuador and Spain, and our internship program in Paris, France, or explore additional opportunities by visiting the Center for International Education.
+If you choose a department program, one of your SU professors will lead the trip.
 Our faculty are deeply committed to study abroad.

 Courses in less-commonly taught languages (LCTLs):

 Following a growing national trend in this area, we offer classes in the LCTLs each year.
-Chinese and Arabic are among our newest classes.
-Contact the department for more information about these language opportunities and current offerings.
+Current offerings include: Arabic, Chinese (Mandarin), Japanese, Russian, and American Sign Language.
+Contact the department for more information about these language opportunities and upcoming offerings.